tryscer/flock/flock-music.md

 *(Caaaatch-a-falling-staaar and putitin-your-pock-et…)*

-==chapter break==
+## ==chapter break==

 ​==radio break==

 We run up the many stairs of the Richmond Main Street train station, a big block of columns and ornamental windows and thatched roofs.
 ​	"What time is her train?" says Barry.
 "Did we miss it?"
 ​	We hear a loud *braaaaaaang* above our head.
-I look up to see the huge clock face showing it's half past six.
-The sky is pink behind the clock tower.
+I look up to see the huge clock face showing it's half past seven.
+The sun is low behind the clock tower, casting a long shadow over us.
 ​	"It should be leaving now!" says Cindy.
-At the top of the stairs we pass ==a column with the inscription "1500 East"== and push through the doors.
+At the top of the stairs we push through the doors.
 ​	"Eleanore!"
 Barry yells.
 ​	"Eleanore!"
 I join in.
 ​	==We are surrounded by hundreds of people.
 Eleanore is nowhere to be found.
 The huge main room is all Greek columns and light from huge round windows and white marble floors and wide stone staircases reaching the train platform and little signs that say "Restrooms - Whites Only."==
 ​	"Run!" says Cindy.
 "I can hear the train.
 We might just get her."
 ​	We run towards the staircase.